genezaleski/nba_predictive_model/README.md

 Python must be installed on this computer to execute some of the Installation instructions for python can be found <a href="https://www.python.org/downloads/">here.</a>

-Relevant python libraries used for this project include: ast csv math nba_py os time
+Relevant python libraries used for this project include:<br />
+  ast
+  csv
+  math
+  nba_py
+  os
+  time

 nba_py is used to scrape nba stats from stats.nba.com.
 It is not included in the default python installation.
-Please install it using pip:
+Please install it using pip:<br />

   /path/to/your/python -m pip install nba_py